-When wiring and cabling are installed at a new location, some of the equipment will require low voltage wiring.
+When wiring and cabling are installed at a new location, some of the equipment will require low voltage wiring services.
 Both general wiring and low voltage wiring can be installed simultaneously; however, the low voltage wiring does not have the same strict standards applied during inspection as does the wiring required for power outlets, fixture, and server equipment, as the dangers of electrocution are diminished.

-In a business setting, low voltage wiring is commonly used in the setup of a telephone system, security, heating and cooling thermostats, computer, video, and audio outlets.
+In a business setting, low voltage wiring service is commonly used in the setup of a telephone system, security, heating and cooling thermostats, computer, video, and audio outlets.

 Low voltage is considered any voltage amount less than 50 volts.
 12, 24, and 48 volts are quite common.
 The diameter of the wiring is smaller and therefore delivers a slower flow of electricity to the outlet it connects to.
 In some situations, low voltage is delivered via battery (as is the case in cars) and in others, a transformer is used to control the current flow.

 Any phone connected to an outlet will require low voltage cabling.
 Cordless phones do not require them.
 The office will also need outlets for computer terminals, televisions, audio equipment and security equipment.
 And most office devices have wi-fi capability in some capacity that requires low voltage wiring.

 In most situations, there will be at least one outlet in every office.
 In open areas, where cubicles are often installed, the floor plan and square footage will dictate how many outlet installations are required.
 This planning will take place in advance with your project manager.